Liouville quantum gravity and the Brownian map II: geodesics and continuity of the embedding: Introduction

 The reader who mainly wants to know how to interpret an instance of the $\sqrt{8/3}$-LQG sphere as a random metric measure space homeomorphic to the sphere can stop reading after the first two parts.
 Theorems~\ref{thm::continuity}--\ref{thm::geodesic_metric_space} and~\ref{thm::typical_ball_size} provide a way to endow an instance of the $\sqrt{8/3}$-LQG sphere with a metric $\oqdist$ and answer some of the most basic questions about the relationship between $(\s^2,d)$ and $(\s^2,\oqdist)$.
-These four theorems are already significant and it remains very much an open problem to establish analogs of these theorems for the $\gamma$-LQG sphere when $\gamma \not = \sqrt{8/3}$.
+These four theorems are already significant.
 On the other hand, the third part may be the most interesting for many readers, as this is where the long-conjectured relationship between TBM and LQG is finally proved.

 We conclude this introduction below with Section~\ref{subsec::strategy}, which gives a brief synopsis of the proof strategies employed in the later parts of the paper, along with summaries of some of the lemmas and propositions obtained along the way.
-Section~\ref{subsec::strategy} is meant as a sort of road map of the paper, to help the reader keep track of the overall picture without getting lost, and to provide motivation and context for the many estimates we require.
+Section~\ref{subsec::strategy} is meant as a road map of the paper, to help the reader keep track of the overall picture without getting lost, and to provide motivation and context for the many estimates we require.